Israeli justice reforms spark tech investor flight fears | Politics

 Israeli justice reforms spark tech investor flight fears

 "For now, they're not pulling out any investment but they are kind of watching it carefully," the 47-year-old said.
-The proposals by the new right wing government of Prime Minister Benjamin Netanyahu to strengthen political control over judicial appointments while weakening the Israeli Supreme Court's ability to overturn legislation or rule against government action have brought tens of thousands onto the streets of Tel Aviv and other cities over fears they will politicize the judiciary and compromise its independence.
+The proposals by the new hard-right government of Prime Minister Benjamin Netanyahu to strengthen political control over judicial appointments while weakening the Supreme Court's ability to overturn legislation or rule against government action, have brought tens of thousands onto the streets of Tel Aviv and other cities.
+They fear the changes will politicize the judiciary and compromise its independence.

 Yoav Tzruya, general partner at venture capital fund JVP, said investors were mainly worried about stability, corruption and a reliable judicial system.
 "I think there will be some investors that, given concerns about stability about corruption or whatever might put more hurdles in front of especially a new fund manager," he said.

-Earlier this week, an open letter from a group of more than 270 business and economy experts, including former central bank officials and Netanyahu advisers, said the judicial reforms represented "a danger to Israel's economy".
-Netanyahu's office did not immediately comment when approached by Reuters on Friday, but during a meeting with dozens of senior businessmen, he said the judicial reforms would boost growth while the legal system would remain independent.
+This week, an open letter from a group of more than 270 business and economy experts, including former central bank officials and Netanyahu advisers, said the judicial reforms represented "a danger to Israel's economy".
+Netanyahu's office declined to comment to Reuters on Friday, but during a meeting with senior businessmen, he said the reforms would boost growth by cutting lengthy legal procedures, while the judiciary would remain independent.

+"Not only will the reform not harm the economy, it will jumpstart it," he said, according to a spokesman.
+An S&P Global Ratings analyst this month told Reuters that the planned changes could pressure Israel's sovereign credit rating.

+On Friday, Moody's credit rating agency pointed Reuters to its Nov.
+3 research report, published two days after Netanyahu's election victory.
+It noted some of the proposed judicial changes that are now being discussed in parliament.
+"Implementation of such changes would clearly be negative for our assessment of the strength of institutions and governance, which we have so far considered to be a positive feature of Israel's sovereign credit profile," the reports said.

 Since 2015, globally-oriented Israeli high-tech firms have raised some $77 billion, mostly from foreign investors.
 Of that, $51 billion came between 2020 and 2022, with a record year of $26 billion in 2021.
-Fisher said he worried a government that controlled the bench could defy world opinion, harm Israel's reputation abroad and make life less friendly at home for those who disagreed with it.
+Fisher said he worried a government that controlled the bench could defy world opinion, harm Israel's reputation abroad and make life less friendly at home for some.

-There is also a deeper unease about the widening divisions between liberal Tel Aviv with its fast-paced style and plethora of tech start ups and the fiercely nationalist tone of the new government and its pro-settler and religious parties.
-Netanyahu, who is himself on trial on corruption charges which he denies, was forced this week by the Supreme Court to sack the head of one of his coalition partners as interior minister over a tax conviction.
+There is also a deeper unease about the widening divisions between liberal Tel Aviv with its fast-paced style and plethora of tech start ups and the nationalist tone of the new government and its pro-settler and religious parties.
+Netanyahu, who is on trial on corruption charges which he denies, was forced this week by the Supreme Court to sack the interior minister over a tax conviction.

 For some of those running tech businesses in Israel the judicial reforms plans may have tipped the scales.
 "I care very much about Israel," said Eilam, explaining the unease which prompted him to write to NICE's 8,500-strong workforce outlining his fears.
 But he added: "I have a fiduciary responsibility to my shareholders."